-With features like Customized Deployment, you can tailor the deployment process to your business' specific needs using templates.
-For instance, you can configure the deployment of third-party patches before deploying them.
-Some of the customization options available under Customized Deployment include:
+With the customizable patch deployment template, you can tailor the deployment process to your business's specific needs.
+For instance, you can configure the deployment of third party patches before deploying them.
+Deployment Templates available under Deployment Settings include:

 Solution: You can choose to skip the deployment process for particular business-critical applications if they're currently in use.
 Just select the Skip the deployment process if the application is running template.

 2) I feel like the Deployment Templates doesn't list the action I want to perform before the deployment.
 What can I do?